Open Now

 You can inspect the main valve by locating it near your water meter.
 Alternatively, you can find the shower valve in the basement, crawl space or access panel behind your shower.

-Low hot water pressure could be caused by the valves being shut or not opening all the way.
+Low hot water pressure could be caused by shutting valves or not opening all the way.
 Turning these valves counterclockwise can increase water flow and improve water supply through the pipes.

 Failing pipes